 Investment highlights include:

-The Forest lies in the northern Vermont township of Richford & Jay, the latter home to the Jay Peak Ski Resort situated 10 miles to the south.
+The Forest lies in the northern Vermont township of Richford & Jay, home to the Jay Peak Ski Resort situated 10 miles south.
 The ski hamlets of Montgomery and Montgomery Center are situated 16 and 18 miles to the southwest.
 Richford is the largest nearby town which is located 9 miles to the west along Route 105.
 The region along Route 105 is highly scenic, showcasing the tall peaks of the northern Green Mountain Range, and is rich with recreation opportunities, including the Long Trail, which passes just east of the land.

 The property has long frontage along Route 105, one of the area's main transportation corridors, which runs east-west, providing exceptional access to forest product markets north of the border in Quebec, Canada, as well as regional US markets.

-Vermont’s largest city, Burlington, is 1.2 hours to the southwest.
+Vermont's largest city, Burlington, is 1.2 hours to the southwest.
 Montreal is under a 2-hour drive to the northwest and Boston is 4 hours southeast.
-The Canadian border is located roughly 1.2 miles from the land’s northern boundary.
+The Canadian border is roughly 1.2 miles from the northern boundary.

 The property offers excellent access to three of the five watersheds.
 The land’s 2.9 miles of paved frontage along Route 105 offers exceptional access to Watershed Zones #1 & #2, with established landings along the State road.
 Electric power is located near the center of the Route 105 road frontage.